On the curvature of vortex moduli spaces: Introduction

 where $\tau \in \mathbb{R}$.
-Both vortex equations (\ref{vort1}) and (\ref{vort2}) are invariant under the group of (unitary) gauge transformations $(A,\phi) \mapsto (A + u^{-1}{\rm d}u,u\phi)$, $u \in {\rm Aut}_\Sigma(\mathcal{L})\cong C^{\infty}(\Sigma,{\rm U}(1))$, and one is usually interested in solutions up to this action.
+Both vortex equations (\ref{vort1}) and (\ref{vort2}) are invariant under the group of (unitary) gauge transformations $({\rm d}_A,\phi) \mapsto ({\rm d}_A + u^{-1}{\rm d}u,u\phi)$, $u \in {\rm Aut}_\Sigma(\mathcal{L})\cong C^{\infty}(\Sigma,{\rm U}(1))$, and one is usually interested in solutions up to this action.
 For most of the discussion in this paper, we shall consider $\Sigma$ to be a connected, closed surface of genus $g\ge 1$, and sometimes we will denote it by $\Sigma_g$ for emphasis.
 Although our focus will be on line bundles, the vortex equations above make sense in much broader contexts, and this has been used to compute and generalise the Gromov--Witten invariants~\cite{BerDasWen,CieGaiMunSal}.

 The positive integer $k:=\frac{1}{2 \pi{\rm i}}\int_{\Sigma} F_A$ expresses the first Chern class $c_1(L)\in H^2(\Sigma; \mathbb{Z}) \cong \mathbb{Z}$ in units of the fundamental class, and it can be thought of as a quantised magnetic charge or vortex number.
 So $k$ is the degree of the effective divisor associated to the holomorphic section $\phi$, whose zeroes (counting multiplicities) correspond to locations of individual vortex cores on the surface.
-It follows directly from (\ref{vort2}) that a metric on $\Sigma_g$ can only support $k$ vortices provided $\tau {\rm Vol}(\Sigma_g) \ge 4 \pi k$, independently of the choice of Hermitian structure on the line bundle.
+It follows directly from (\ref{vort2}) that a metric on $\Sigma$ can only support $k$ vortices provided $\tau {\rm Vol}(\Sigma) \ge 4 \pi k$, independently of the choice of Hermitian structure on the line bundle.
 (We use ${\rm Vol}(\Sigma)$ to denote the total area of the surface.)
 Conversely, Bradlow~\cite{BraVHLB} and Garc\'\i a-Prada~\cite{GarVRS} showed that, if the strict inequality

 is satisfied, one can construct a vortex solution from any effective divisor of degree $k$.
-Thus the moduli space $\mathcal{M}_{k,g}$ of $k$-vortex sulutions on $\Sigma_g$ up to gauge transformations is the symmetric power
+Thus the moduli space $\mathcal{M}_{k,g}$ of $k$-vortex sulutions on $\Sigma=\Sigma_g$ up to gauge transformations is the symmetric product

-(Here $\mathfrak{S}_k$ denotes the symmetric group on $k$ letters, acting on the Cartesian power $(\Sigma_g)^k$ by permuting the factors.)
+(Here $\mathfrak{S}_k$ denotes the symmetric group on $k$ letters, acting on the Cartesian product $(\Sigma_g)^k$ by permuting the factors.)
 All these spaces are smooth manifolds, equipped with a natural complex structure induced from the one on $\Sigma_g$.
 We will always assume the parameter $\tau$ to be fixed and to satisfy $\tau > \frac{4 \pi k}{{\rm Vol}(\Sigma)}$, whenever we refer to a moduli space of vortices.